lamun-my-id/FluttMin/README.md

 ## License

-FlutterAdmin is an open source project by [fluttmin.web.app](https://fluttmin.web.app) that is licensed under [MIT](https://opensource.org/licenses/MIT).
+FluttMin is an open source project by [fluttmin.web.app](https://fluttmin.web.app) that is licensed under [MIT](https://opensource.org/licenses/MIT).
-FlutterAdmin reserves the right to change the license of future releases.
+FluttMin reserves the right to change the license of future releases.